ThomasRedstone/ServerBuild/README.md

 ##Usage

-php ServerBuild/command.php ServerBuild --name=DevServer --architecture=paralells --config=amazon --gitUsername=Tom
+php ServerBuild/command.php ServerBuild --name=DevServer --provider=paralells --config=centos7 --gitUsername=Tom

 ###name

 Specifies the name of the server, the script will create a directory, change to that directory, and place a Vagrantfile there.

-###architecture
+###provider

 Specifies the type of virtualisation you want to use, currently the options are: